 More info coming soon.
 Stay tuned!

 In 2011, THE SECRETS AND SURPRISES OF DIY PROMOTION panel was accepted for the 2012 SXSW Interactive Festival.
 Organized by Jeff Potter (Cooking For Geeks) and moderated by Anindita Basu Sempere (executive director of The Writing Faculty), the DIY PROMOTION panel will explore the cross-genre “meta rules” of promoting your projects and work.
-In addition to those just mentioned and HiLobrow’s Joshua Glenn, Laura Fitton, CEO of the social business consultancy oneforty, will be on the panel.
+In addition to those just mentioned and yours truly, Laura Fitton, CEO of the social business consultancy oneforty, will be on the panel.

-Not to mention: Raising children, managing the Hermenautic Circle (a secretive online community), writing semi-scholarly essays (for Cabinet magazine, The Daniel Clowes Reader, and elsewhere), and other purely pleasurable activities.
+Also in 2011: Raising children, managing the Hermenautic Circle (a secretive online community), writing semi-scholarly essays (for Cabinet magazine and elsewhere), and other purely pleasurable activities.

-One final note: Glenn earns his living as a freelance cultural and brand semiotic analyst.
-Doing business as KING MIXER (an LLC launched in 2011), he consults to marketing and communications consultancies, advertising agencies, brands and institutions in the US, Canada, and (in the case of Space Doctors and Greg Rowland Semiotics) the UK.
+I earn a living as a freelance cultural and brand semiotic analyst.
+Doing business as KING MIXER (an LLC launched in 2011), I consult to marketing and communications consultancies, advertising agencies, brands and institutions in the US, Canada, and (in the case of Space Doctors and Greg Rowland Semiotics) the UK.